 Of the six important scientists mentioned, four were Jewish, Schwarz and Henius were the others.
-We find this of interest, simply as a social datum and because Jews were relatively rare anywhere in the brewing world of the 1800s and mid-1900s.
+We find this of interest simply as a social datum, and because Jews were relatively rare in brewing in the 1800s – 1900s.

-Just as an example of his activities, Max filed a patent before WW I for perfecting the use of calcium sulphate in brewing (Burtonization), see some details here.
+As an example of his activities, Max filed a patent before WW I for perfecting the use of calcium sulphate in brewing (Burtonization), see details here.